HeXuPKU/SPAGRM.github.io/README.md

 **Detailed documentation about how to use SPA<sub>GRM</sub> is available at [SPA<sub>GRM</sub> documentation](https://hexupku.github.io/SPAGRM.github.io/).**

 SPA<sub>GRM</sub> is a scalable, accurate, and universal analysis framework to control for sample relatedness in large-scale genome-wide association studies (GWAS).
-In the paper **A scalable and accurate analysis framework to control for sample relatedness in large-scale genome-wide association studies and its application to 79 longitudinal traits in the UK Biobank (to be updated)**, we applied SPA<sub>GRM</sub> to analyze 79 longitudinal traits extracted from UK Biobank primary care data.
-As a universal analysis framework, we also evaluated SPA<sub>GRM</sub>'s performance in quantitative and binary trait analysis.
+In the paper [SPA<sub>GRM</sub>: effectively controlling for sample relatedness in large-scale genome-wide association studies of longitudinal traits](https://www.nature.com/articles/s41467-025-56669-1), we applied SPA<sub>GRM</sub> to analyze 79 longitudinal traits extracted from UK Biobank primary care data, identifying 7,463 genetic loci, making a pioneering attempt to conduct GWAS for these traits as longitudinal traits.

 Like many other popular methods, such as [BOLT-LMM](https://alkesgroup.broadinstitute.org/BOLT-LMM/BOLT-LMM_manual.html), [SAIGE](https://saigegit.github.io/SAIGE-doc/), [fastGWA](https://yanglab.westlake.edu.cn/software/gcta/#Overview), [REGENIE](https://rgcgithub.github.io/regenie/), [GATE](https://github.com/weizhou0/GATE), and [POLMM](https://github.com/WenjianBI/POLMM), SPA<sub>GRM</sub> is also a two-step method to control for sample relatedness in large-scale cohort.
 It consists of: